-Trading commencement and separation of Class A common stock and warrants

-The units will begin trading on or promptly after the date of this prospectus.
-The Class A common stock and warrants constituting the units will begin separate trading on the $52^{\rm nd}$ day following the date of this prospectus (or, if such date is not a business day, the following business day) unless Cowen and Company, LLC informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
+The Offering In making your decision whether to invest in our securities, you should take into account not only the backgrounds of the members of our management team, but also the special risks we face as a blank check company and the fact that this offering is not being conducted in compliance with Rule 419 promulgated under the Securities Act.
+You will not be entitled to protections normally afforded to investors in Rule 419 blank check offerings.
+You should carefully consider these and the other risks set forth in the section below entitled "Risk Factors."
+Securities offered 27,500,000 units (or 31,625,000 units if the underwriters' over-allotment option is exercised in full), at \$10.00 per unit, each unit consisting of: one share of Class A common stock; and . one-third of one redeemable warrant to purchase one share of Class A common stock.
+Proposed Nasdag symbols Units: "FOREU" Class A Common Stock: "FORE" Warrants: "FOREWS" Trading commencement and separation of The units will begin trading on or promptly after the date of this prospectus.
+Class A common stock and warrants The Class A common stock and warrants constituting the units will begin separate trading on the 52nd day following the date of this prospectus (or, if such date is not a business day, the following business day) unless Cowen and Company, LLC informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
 Once the shares of Class A common stock and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
 Holders will need to have their brokers contact our transfer agent in order to separate the units into shares of Class A common stock and warrants.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
-Accordingly, unless you purchase at least two units, you will not be able to receive or trade a whole warrant.
+Accordingly, unless you purchase at least three units, you will not be able to receive or trade a whole warrant.
 Additionally, the units will automatically separate into their component parts and will not be traded after completion of our initial business combination.